Driver vs Driven Pulley Explained for Real Industrial Systems

 If the driver pulley is smaller, it rotates faster and increases output speed.
 If larger, it reduces speed.

-This concept is closely related to Pulley Diameter vs RPM and Pulley Speed Ratio Formula.
+This concept is closely related to How to Calculate Pulley Ratio and RPM to Belt Speed Formula and Calculation.

 Formula Behind Driver and Driven Pulley Speed